singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 **Step 2: Handle the Millions of Users**

-When we deal with a service the size of Linkedln or Facebook, we cannot possibly keep all of our data on one machine.
+When we deal with a service the size of LinkedIn or Facebook, we cannot possibly keep all of our data on one machine.
 That means that our simple Person  data structure from above doesn't quite work-our friends may not live on the same machine as we do.
 Instead, we can replace our list of friends with a list of their IDs, and traverse as follows:

 1. For each friend  ID: int machine_index =  getMachineIDForUser(personID);